azianmike/zoom-e2e-explained/README.md

 Let's assume we hand off `Wlhubaz kv uva nyvd vu ayllz.
 Jhzoldz kv nyvd vu ayllz.` to our friend, Alice, to help us compress the message.
 Let's also assume Alice does not know the original message nor how to decrypt the message we gave her.
 <br/>

-Alica can't compress the message and keep the same meaning because Alica never knew the original meaning to begin with.
+Alice can't compress the message and keep the same meaning because Alice never knew the original meaning to begin with.
 <br/>

 # Why does this matter for Zoom?